DHA Prometric Exam: What Singapore Doctors Need to Know

 4. Scanned additional certifications or qualifications

-What Happens After You Pass the DHA Exam?
+What Happens After You Pass?

 Once you’ve obtained your offer letter, your employer typically initiates the license conversion process.
 You’ll need to submit your Emirates ID, residency visa, and health insurance details alongside the offer letter.
-The DHA processes your license within 5, 10 business days, uploading it to your Sheryan portal profile upon final approval.
+The regulator processes your license within 5, 10 business days, uploading it to your portal profile upon final approval.

-From DHA Exam Results to License Application
+From Results to License Application

 Once you’ve passed, the sequential steps to license application are: